jSunpayco/Dota-Drafter/README.md

 # DOTA Drafter

 Note: This is a personal project in progress.
-Currently, a live demo is deployed on [Stackblitz](https://react-ts-edg7pj.stackblitz.io), but will soon be migrated to a different platform.
-Readme will be updated regularly.
+Currently, a live demo is deployed on [Stackblitz](https://react-ts-edg7pj.stackblitz.io).
 The backend component can be found in [this repo](https://github.com/jSunpayco/dota-drafter-backend).

 This is a web application developed to simulate Captains Mode, a set of rules in the video game DOTA 2.
 The feature replicated from the game is when two team leaders take turns picking and banning one character from a list of 100+ within a specified time limit.